Thursday, March 30, 2023

 3. Next, the Capacitor must be charged for a short period (usually 4-5 seconds) and then it should be disconnected from the power supply.

-4. Then, the Digital Multimeter should be set to DC Voltmeter settings and the voltage across the Capacitor must be measured.
+4. Then, the Voltmeter should be added in circuit and the voltage across the Capacitor must be measured.
 The proper terminals of the voltmeter and the capacitor must be connected.

 5. For a good Capacitor, the initial voltage reading on the Multimeter must be close to the supplied voltage.
 On the contrary, if the difference is large, then the capacitor is regarded as a faulty one.